- The vaquita is also known as the ‘smiley panda of the sea’ due to the dark circles around its eyes and mouth.

 - Vaquitas have a comparatively short lifespan of approximately 20 years compared to other porpoises.

 - Vaquitas have never been held in captivity.

 - They have a slower rate of reproduction, birthing a calf every two years.

 - The vaquita has been listed as critically endangered since 1996.
-In 2019, the Gulf of California has been added to the List of World Heritage in Danger due to the imminent extinction of the vaquita.
+In 2019, United Nations Education, Scientific and Cultural Organization (UNESCO) added the Gulf of California to its List of World Heritage in Danger due to the imminent extinction of the vaquita.

 - The government of Mexico, determined to prevent the vaquita’s extinction, enacted a two-year moratorium on fishing with gillnets in the vaquita’s habitat.

 - A protected refuge for the vaquita was established in 2005 in an attempt to stop this marine mammal from falling victim as bycatch in the deadly gillnets.
 Unfortunately, due to a lack of enforcement, this measure failed to solve the problem and the vaquita population declined even further.

 Sea Shepherd Conservation Society and the Mexican Navy Demonstrate Vaquita Partnership Progress

 New Chapter in Operation Milagro Gives Vaquita Improved Chance For Survival SAN FELIPE/MEXICO CITY April…